-In reviewing the wide range of indicators that make up GCRs socioeconomic baseline, a series of relative strengths and weaknesses have been identified - as shown in Table 10.
+In reviewing the wide range of indicators that make up GCRs socioeconomic baseline, a series of relative strengths and weaknesses have been identified - as shown in Table 12.

-Assessment Approach: the assessment is based on the relative performance of GCR compared to other City Regions across the UK and national averages.
-Where possible, the assessment is based in the short-term.
-It is based on the data set noted in Appendix A - Summary of Economic Indicators.
-It does not include every indicator, such as those indicators that closely align or feed into each other.
+Assessment Approach: the assessment is based on the relative performance of GCR in comparison to other City Regions across Scotland and the UK, and against national averages.
+The relative assessment is based on the latest available statistical publications and, where possible, short-term trends.
+It should be noted that the allocation of indicators into sections also accounts for GCR's comparative performance against previous years.

+The assessment utilises the indicators presented in Appendix A - Summary of Economic Indicators.
+The analysis is not exhaustive and therefore does not analyse each point of data presented in Appendix A, such as those indicators that closely align or feed into one another.

-Consistent Performance: some of these strengths, like residents with degree qualifications, have been consistent strengths of the region.
+Consistent Performance: some of these strengths, such as residents with degree qualifications, have been consistent strengths of the region.
 Equally, there have been stubbornly persistent weaknesses such as relatively high levels of economic inactivity.

 Changing Performance: for some metrics, there have been areas where performance is changing.
 For instance, levels of unemployment, whilst still relatively high, are showings signs of improvement.
-Likewise, there are areas where performance is starting to decline such as Child Poverty.
+Likewise, there are areas where performance is starting to decline, such as Child Poverty.

-The Assessment is Relative: as noted, the assessment is relative to other City Regions and UK and Scottish averages.
-So, just because GCR is performing well in comparison to others on an indicator, doesn't mean that resources should be reallocated elsewhere.
-The clearest example is Child Poverty - whilst GCR has 2nd lowest rates amongst the UK's Core City Regions, almost 26% of children across GCR still live in relative poverty.
+The Assessment is Relative: as noted, the assessment is relative to other City Regions and UK / Scottish averages.
+So, just because GCR is performing well on an indicator in comparison to other areas, doesn't mean that the issue does not require attention.
+The clearest example is Child Poverty - whilst GCR has the 2{nd} lowest rate of Child Poverty amongst the UK's Core City Regions, almost 26% of children across GCR still live in relative poverty.

-Current and Persisting Weakness Current Weaknesses - But Recent Relative Improvement Current Strengths - But Recent Relative Decline Current and Resilient Strengths SOCIAL Economic Inactivity Employment Youth Economic Activity Out-of-work Benefit Claimants Employment in low-paying sectors No Qualifications Skills Vacancies Establishments/Workforce Skills Gap Healthy Life Expectancy - Males Unemployment School Leaver Positive Destinations Economic Inactive due to Long-term III Health Incapacity Benefit Claimants Healthy Life Expectancy - Females Underemployment Working-Age Population Proportion Child Poverty Gender Employment Gap Employees Earning Less than Living Wage Degree-level Qualifications Staff Utilisation Dependency Ratio Economically Inactive: Full-time Students Fuel Poverty Youth Job-related Training ECONOMIC GVA per hour worked Enterprise Rate Growth Sector Enterprise Rate Business Births Procurement spend on local SMEs Patent Applications per capita SIMD Representation Survival Rate of New Enterprises Job Density Proportion of High-skilled Occupations Total GVA Total Jobs Business Deaths Exports per job Business Expenditure in R&D per Capita Employment generated from R&D Activity Wage Growth Disparity Median Weekly Earnings Total Income Job Quality PLACE International Airport Passengers Overseas Tourism Ultra-Fast Broadband (+faster) Infrastructure Dwellings in Disrepair Housing Quality Vacant & Derelict Land Net Migration International Net Migration Public Transport Satisfaction Bus Patronage Domestic Airport Passengers Domestic Tourism Tourism Enterprise Turnover/GVA Vacant & Derelict Land Reuse Train Patronage Freight Transport Airport International and Domestic Routes Adapted Dwellings for Accessibility New Build Housing Emissions per Capita
+Current and Persisting Weakness Current Weaknesses - But Recent Relative Improvement Current Strengths - But Recent Relative Decline Current and Resilient Strengths SOCIAL Economic Inactivity Employment Youth Economic Activity Out-of-work Benefit Claimants Employment in low-paying sectors No Qualifications Skills Vacancies Establishments/Workforce Skills Gap Healthy Life Expectancy - Males School Leaver Positive Destinations Economic Inactive due to Long-term III Health Incapacity Benefit Claimants Healthy Life Expectancy - Females Underemployment Unemployment Working-Age Population Proportion Child Poverty Gender Employment Gap Employees Earning Less than Living Wage Degree-level Qualifications Staff Utilisation Dependency Ratio Economically Inactive: Full-time Students Fuel Poverty Youth Job-related Training ECONOMIC GVA per hour worked Job Density Growth Sector Enterprise Rate Business Births Procurement spend on local SMEs Patent Applications per capita SIMD Representation Enterprise Rate Business Expenditure in R&D per Capita Survival Rate of New Enterprises Proportion of High-skilled Occupations Total GVA Total Jobs Business Deaths Exports per job Wage Growth Disparity Median Weekly Earnings Total Income Job Quality PLACE International Airport Passengers Ultra-Fast Broadband (+faster) Infrastructure Dwellings in Disrepair Housing Quality Vacant & Derelict Land Net Migration International Net Migration Public Transport Satisfaction Bus Patronage Domestic Airport Passengers Domestic Tourism Tourism Enterprise Turnover/GVA Vacant & Derelict Land Re-use Emissions per Capita Overseas Tourism Train Patronage Freight Transport Airport International and Domestic Routes Housing Affordability Adapted Dwellings for Accessibility New Build Housing

-Table 10 - Relative Performance Assessment
+Table 12- Relative Performance Assessment